7.1.4 Requirements for former residents of Australia receiving a portable pension

 There is no discretionary power to allow portability of Age or DSP during the 2-year period (note, some exceptions to the 2-year rule apply - see below).

 Payment may be suspended for short overseas absences during the 2-year period and does not have to be reclaimed on return to Australia.
-A short absence from Australia (as long as the person is still classed as an Australian resident) will not impact on the end date of the 2-year period (i.e. the absence still counts towards the person's 2-year period).
+A short absence from Australia (as long as the person is still classed as an Australian resident) will not impact on the end date of the 2-year period (that is, the absence still counts towards the person's 2-year period).

 Note: This rule also previously applied to WP, WidB and BVA.
 These payments ceased from 20 March 2020 and recipients transferred to another payment where eligible, such as Age.

-Act reference: SSAct section 7(2) An Australian resident ā€¦, section 43(1) Qualification for Age, section 1220 No portability where claim based on short residence
+Act reference: SSAct section 7(2) An Australian resident is a person who …, section 43(1) Qualification for Age, section 1220 No portability where claim based on short residence

 SS(Admin)Act section 12 Deemed claim in certain cases